Quick Answer

 Spotify quietly changed its royalty system — and millions of independent artists didn’t notice.

 In 2026, low-stream artists are earning less than ever, even with more plays.
+The streaming ecosystem has transitioned from a pure pro-rata distribution system to a tiered model that penalizes low-engagement uploads and redistributes funds to mainstream catalogs.

 Here’s what changed: